reinisvaravs/discord-openai-bot/README.md

 - ✅ **Memory**

-  - Keeps up to 5 recent messages in memory for context
-  - Does not store long-term history (stateless between restarts)
+  - Stores the latest 20 messages per user in **PostgreSQL**
+  - Maintains contextual replies even across restarts
+  - Memory is separated per user, even in shared channels
+  - Users can clear their memory using `!reset`
+  - Admins can clear memory for others using `!reset <userId>`

 - ✅ **Admin Controls (prefix-based)**